tiwariamrita/Java-Quiz-Project/README.md

 # Java-Quiz-Project
-Quiz application developed for the Advanced Java course @Epita Front-end using Angular
+Quiz application developed for the Advanced Java course @Epita using Angular in the front-end